meshcloud/meshcloud-docs/docs/meshstack.authorization.md

 #### Authorization via replication

 For platforms that don't support the [Authorization via meshIdB](#meshidb-authorization), access rights are replicated during project replication.
-Cloud platforms provide their own ACL system and meshStack configures it as defined in the meshProject.
+Cloud platforms provide their own ACL system and meshStack configures it as defined in the project.
 E.g. this could be an assignment of certain roles for a certain project in the cloud platform.